Aurora de Albornoz: Early life

 Her family was a noted family of poets and politicians.
 Her grandfather and father were well known local poets.
 Her father’s uncle, Álvaro de Albornoz y Liminiana, was the minister of the Department of Justice of the Republican government of Spain until the Civil War.
 Eventually, he became the president of the Republican government of Spain in exile in Paris and Mexico that was superseded by Franco's dictatorship.
 Concha de Albornoz, Albornoz y Liminiana's daughter, was a scholar and teacher considered as at the forefront of the modern Spanish feminist literary movement.
 In 1959, her uncle, Severo Ochoa de Albornoz (who had fled Spain on a Republican passport) while living and working in the United States, was awarded a Nobel Prize in Physiology and Medicine with Arthur Kornberg for deciphering RNA.

 Her family had been involved in business in Puerto Rico since the 1890s.
 In 1944, 18 years old de Albornoz moved with the de Albornoz household to San Juan.
 There she began her formal academic education which led to an MA from the University of Puerto Rico.
 At that time, she was studying under the tutelage of the Andalucian Nobel Laureate, Juan Ramón Jiménez.

 In August 1950, de Albornoz married Jorge Enjuto Bernal, from Andalusia, in Puerto Rico.
 Like de Albornoz, Enjuto Bernal was from a Republican family living outside Spain.
-His father, Federico Enjuto Ferrán, was the Republican magistrate of justice who was involved in the trial of General José Antonio Primo de Rivera, the founder of the Falange, the fascist party in Spain.
+His father, Federico Enjuto Ferrán, was the Republican magistrate of justice who was involved in the trial of José Antonio Primo de Rivera, the founder of the Falange, the fascist party in Spain.
 After living together in Puerto Rico and for a short time in Kansas and Paris, the marriage was dissolved in 1967.